X

 How is sheet metal formed?

 An industrial process that presses metal into thin, flat, uniform workpieces yields sheet metal.
-The apparatus used to punch metal sheets contains a punch and die, which forms and cuts the material.
+The apparatus used to punch metal sheets contains a punch and die, which form and cut the material.

 Industrial punching techniques use compressive force to crush the sheet into the required shape.
 The method causes an initial deformation of the sheet metal material, followed by a rapid increase in shear stress, which fractures and cuts the material to specification.